 The Concerto Competition is open to all woodwind, brass, string and percussion students of the FSYO Philharmonia and Symphonic Orchestras.
 Students who have performed as a soloist with the orchestra during last year's competition may not enter the competition.

-Entry Forms must be completed online and a copy of the solo part together with the $15 entry fee must be submitted to the Philharmonia and Symphonic orchestra managers at a date TBD.
+Entry Forms must be completed online and a copy of the solo part together with the $15 entry fee must be submitted to the Philharmonia and Symphonic orchestra managers before 5 p.m. on Sunday, October 15, 2017.
 The deadline is final.

 All contestants will play their complete selection unaccompanied for the preliminary round (no exceptions).
-Preliminaries will be held at a location/date TBD.
+Preliminaries will be held at a location Shakespeare Theater located at 812 E Rollins St, Orlando, FL 32803 on October 28, 2017, from 10 a.m.- 2 p.m.
 Memorization is optional for this round.
 The preliminary round will result in advancing a maximum of eight contestants to the finals.
-The FSYO directors will act as judges of the panel for the Preliminary round.
+FSYO directors will act as judges of the panel for the Preliminary round.
 All panel rankings, scoring, and deliberations are held in strict confidentiality.
 Written comments from the panel of judges will be sent by mail to each contestant from the FSYO Administrative team.

-The Final Round, featuring no more than eight contestants, will be held at a date/time/location TBD.
+The Final Round, featuring no more than eight contestants, will be held on Saturday, November 18, 2017, at 5 pm at Montverde Academy, in the Sandra O. Stephens Auditorium.
 The FSYO Music Director will assemble a suitable panel of three impartial judges, each representing expertise in one of the categories of woodwinds, brass, percussion, and strings for the Final round.
 The FSYO Music Director will act as a non-voting member of this panel.
 The deliberations of the judges shall remain confidential and their decision final.
 All panel rankings and scoring are to be held in strict confidentiality.

 Each contestant is responsible for arranging their own accompanist.
 Works that utilize standard cuts in professional performance may be performed in this manner.
 Students shall provide one complete original piano score and two additional scores, that may be photocopied, for the judging panel.
 Cuts should be clearly marked in all of the scores.
 Scores are to be handed to the FSYO Music Director at least one day before the Final Round.
 Memorization is highly recommended, but shall not influence the decision of the judges.
 The competition finals will consist of one session, possibly with intermission included, depending on the total length of works.